 - ALL incoming students, regardless of age, must be screened for Tuberculosis (TB).

-- If you are a new enrolling student and are under the age of 26 at the time of registration, you are required by District of Columbia law to provide documentation of vaccination or immunity from Diphtheria, Pertussis, Tetanus, Hepatitis B, Measles, Mumps, Rubella, Varicella and Meningitis.
+- ALL incoming students under the age of 26 at the time of registration, are required by District of Columbia law to provide documentation of vaccination or immunity from Diphtheria, Pertussis, Tetanus, Hepatitis B, Measles, Mumps, Rubella, Varicella and Meningitis.

 You must update your local off-campus address.
 Students who do not do so by the deadline will receive a registration hold on their student account.